About This Blog

 The author of this blog respects the privacy of individuals who have anything to do with this blog, whether by reading or commenting on the blog, linking to the blog’s articles or subscribing to the blog’s RSS feed.

-E-mail addresses
+E-mail addresses and other contact information

 If you leave a comment on the blog, you will have to leave your name and e-mail address as part of leaving the comment.
-As well, if you use the contact form you will be required to provide their name and e-mail address in order to contact the author.
-By leaving the e-mail addresses, you implicitly allow the author of the blog to contact them in relation to the blog, but the e-mail address will only be available to the author and will not be shown on the blog.
+As well, if you use the contact form you will be required to provide your name and e-mail address in order to contact the author, with the option to leave your telephone number.

 Use of cookies and similar technology